TheRakeshPurohit/codewarrior/README.md

 * Use chrome browser to run.
 * Use 127.0.0.1 addr don't use localhost name.

-# Test in video demo, uses repository php-security-pitfalls to find points of attention:
+# Test in video demo
+uses repository php-security-pitfalls to find points of attention:
 *https://github.com/joostvanveen/php-security-pitfalls*

 # Tricks:
 ```
-* all HTML code and web sockets + javascript code you can view at path "web/".
+* All HTML code and web sockets + javascript code you can view at path "web/".
-* if you change the default port, you need to edit port in web/ at web sockets connection.
+* If you change the default port, you need to edit port in web/ at web sockets connection.
 ```

 # Directories overview: